Instagram—the free and popular photo-sharing and video-sharing social media platform that has pervaded everyone’s personal and social lives.

 As someone who provides support in authentically connecting brands and bloggers with more pet parents on Instagram, Skarlet has helped dozens of clients harness the power of social media to help them grow their audience and monetize their influence.

 To give listeners a better idea, she shared,

 “I create and implement custom campaigns and increase the visibility and the opportunity for people to actually monetize their influence.
 That way, whatever their mission is, they can have more success in reaching the person that is their ideal customer, the people that they need—I mean, the people who need what they have.”

 “It was just a whole different feeling than working with any other industry I ever worked in.
 So, I decided to narrow down and only work with pet professionals after that… And I realized that it was because the pet industry is just so different from any other industry.
-And I have a passion for it that I didn’t have for any of the other industries I worked with.
-And the combination of the two things just made it to where I knew this was where I really wanted to be.”
+I have a passion for it that I didn’t have for any of the other industries I worked with… I knew this was where I really wanted to be.”

 - Keep in mind that nothing you do is cookie cutter.
-While you may have a checklist of things that you can go through for your market research, remember that your research may still bring back different results for different clients.
+While you may have a checklist for your market research, your research may still bring back different results for different clients.
 So, you need to formulate a strategy that’s going to be different for each of your clients.

 - Afterward, you can then build a content strategy from your market analysis.
-Your content needs to be the type that attracts your audience in a way that isn’t necessarily going to come off as too much “commercial-like”.
-After all, most social media users are looking to be entertained, and that’s the content that you want to put out.
+Your content needs to attract your audience in a way that isn’t necessarily going to come off as too “commercial-like”.
+After all, most social media users are looking for entertainment, and that’s the content that you want to put out.

 Check out her free Facebook Group (Instagram Marketing for Pet Professionals): https://www.facebook.com/groups/fursocialcommunity/.